Johnnyparadisein/Silknet/CHATBOT_SETUP.md

-# TNET Chatbot Demo Setup Guide
+# Silknet Chatbot Demo Setup Guide

 ## 🚀 How to Test the Chatbot Demo